prosyslab/bug-bench/CONTRIBUTING.md

   exit 1
 fi
 ```
 5. Write a label file `label.json` in the directory.
 See the other examples in this repository.
+Make sure the file is properly formatted using [js-beautify](https://github.com/beautify-web/js-beautify) and passes the format checking by running `bin/check-format`.